Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 It will also only take you 6 minutes by car to get to Baguio Botanical Garden, Wright Park, and The Mansion.
 On the other hand, Mines View Park and Good Shepherd are 12 minutes away by car.

 Microtel offers private rooms and suites with free continental breakfast and unlimited coffee.
-They have 92 air-conditioned rooms equipped with complimentary wi-fi and cable TV.
+It has 92 air-conditioned rooms equipped with complimentary Wi-Fi and cable TV.
 Each room has a private bathroom complete with shower, bidet, and free toiletries.
 Microtel also has a restaurant and a bar.

 Mid-Range Accommodations

-If you don’t want to splurge for high-end amenities but still want a comfortable hotel to stay in Baguio, no worries!
+If you don’t want to splurge for high-end amenities but still want a comfortable hotel to stay in Baguio, don't worry!
 You can find several accommodations that offer excellent service and facilities without burning a hole through your wallet.
 Check out these top-rated mid-range hotels in the Summer Capital.

 Eurotel Baguio